Frequently Asked Questions

 • Record patient conversations in any language - output in 13 languages with full RTL Arabic support

-• Chat to Notes - convert WhatsApp/Telegram patient chat history into clinical documentation
+• Chat to Notes - convert WhatsApp patient chat history into clinical documentation

 • 6 input methods: patient conversation, doctor's notes, dictation, investigation files, previous visits, custom instructions